 Prebiotics are substances that support the growth of certain microbiota, while probiotics are made up of the microorganisms themselves.
 Just one probiotic supplement contains billions of good bacteria.
 Introducing probiotics to resolve issues means you’re attempting to restore proper levels of intestinal microflora for proper digestion and absorption of nutrients.

 In turn, prebiotics and probiotics help rein in harmful strains of bacteria that would otherwise overpopulate if growth were left unchecked, even preventing and inhibiting infections.
 Unlike probiotics, prebiotics are not microorganisms—they are nondigestible and typically nonabsorbable nutrients that help good bacteria grow and flourish.
-Most prebiotics are fibers or carbohydrates that can be taken as supplements or found occurring naturally in foods.
+Most prebiotics is fibers or carbohydrates that can be taken as supplements or found occurring naturally in foods.

 When it comes to balancing the gut, you can’t do it quickly.
 Remember, we’re talking about living organisms.
 It may be helpful to think of the gut as a garden of sorts—we want to cultivate more of the bacteria we need and weed out the kind we don’t want.
 Just like with a garden, first you have to create an ideal environment that supports healthy growth of whatever it is you’re planting.
 In this case, we’re talking about prebiotics as the “good soil” with lots of rich fertilizer, and probiotics as the “good seed.”